xregistry/spec/message/spec.md

 The following extension is defined for the `definition` object in addition to the basic [attributes](../core/spec.md#attributes-and-extensions):

+#### `baseDefinitionUrl` (Base definition URL, definition)

+- Type: URI-reference
+- Description: if present, the URL points to a message definition that is the base for this message definition.
+By following the URL, the base definition can be retrieved and extended with the properties of this definition.
+This is useful for defining variants of messages that only differ in minor aspects to avoid repetition, or definitions that only have a `format` with associated `metadata` to be bound to various protocols.
+- Constraints:
+  - OPTIONAL
+  - If present, MUST be a valid URI-reference
+  - If present, MUST point to a resource of type `definition` using JSON Pointer [RFC6901][JSON Pointer] notation.

 #### `format` (Metadata format, definition)

 Same as the [`format`](#format-message-format) attribute of the